leonovk/wg-rest-api/README.md

 - [x] Make a fully functional rest api wireguard server
 - [x] Test coverage
-- [ ] Implementation of the ability to update clients
+- [x] Implementation of the ability to update clients
-- [ ] Make API points to get statistics on clients
+- [ ] Make it possible to view client statistics